Salvador Illa assumes the challenge of the teachers

 Mossos in educational centers

-The called strikes come as the executive has also pushed forward a controversial plan to introduce Mossos d'Esquadra into classrooms.
+The called strikes come as the executive has also pushed through a controversial plan to introduce Mossos d'Esquadra into classrooms.
 A measure that the opposition has also criticized.
-Junts' darts have been joined by those from Comuns, ERC, and also the CUP.
+Junts' darts have been joined by those of Comuns, ERC, and also the CUP.
 The leader of Comuns, Jéssica Albiach, has criticized Illa for defending a measure that she considers does not resolve the "conflicts" that exist in classrooms: "I am not here to stigmatize the police, but the police should be pursuing criminals."
 Albiach, in this regard, has asked Illa to increase the staff of psychologists and social educators instead of Mossos.